 Motorcycle racing is one of the fastest sports on earth, featuring the best riders on the planet riding the most technologically advanced bikes in the world.
 For spectators, drivers are a thrilling blur of heart-pounding speed and ear-splitting noise on the track.
 But for drivers, the speed – and the crashes that come with it – can take a serious toll on their bodies.

 “Accidents are very frequent in the motorcycle context.
 As you can imagine, small fractures often occur when riding at 300 kmh [186 mph] on two wheels,” says Dr. Michele Zasa, Medical Director and owner at the Clinica Mobile in Parma, Italy.

 Clinica Mobile follows riders through 16 countries across four continents with mobile healthcare units, the largest of which is a 150m2, two-story full outpatient clinic.
-Medical teams treat up to 150 patients and physiotherapists conduct 300-400 treatments for approximately 2,000 drivers and race staff every race weekend.
+Medical teams treat up to 100 patients and physiotherapists conduct 300-400 treatments during every race weekend.

 The clinicians at the Clinica Mobile need technology as fast and as portable as they are.
 For the 2019 season, Clinica Mobile – the official healthcare partner of the MotoGPTM and SuperBike World Championships and which has been providing medical care to the riders and their crews for more than 40 years – has equipped its mobile clinic with two LOGIQ e portable ultrasound systems to provide athletes with ultrasound diagnosis and personalized treatments capabilities for diagnostics and physiotherapy treatments.